 - Identify further areas and targets of SDG 16 in which’s implementation indigenous peoples can contribute;

 - Analyze gaps in the implementation of the United Nations Declaration on the Rights of Indigenous Peoples;

 - Propose recommendations and next steps to ensure the recognition of indigenous peoples’ rights and institutions.

-Attendance at this meeting is by invitation only as space is very limited.
+Attendance at this meeting was by invitation only as space was very limited.

 - Silvia Museiya, Chairperson, Indigenous People National Steering Committee on Climate Change, Kenya